GEOL 102 Historical Geology

 Geological activity has three main sources of energy:

-The different constituents of the Earth’s systems exist in various reservoirs (also called sinks) where they may remain for periods of time from just years (or shorter) to hundreds of millions of years (or longer), depending on the setting.
-These are the residence times of the element in that reservoir.
-Matter gets transferred from one sink to another through various fluxes.
-For a simple case, mountain glaciers and the ocean represent two different reservoirs of water, while stream systems (running from the glacier to the sea) and precipitation systems (bringing evaporated water from the ocean down as snow to add to the glaciers) are fluxes.
+In the hydrologic cycle, mountain glaciers and the ocean represent two different reservoirs of water, while stream systems (running from the glacier to the sea) and precipitation systems (bringing evaporated water from the ocean down as snow to add to the glaciers) are fluxes.

 (Note: the old calcultations for the age of the Earth assuming that the oceans were originally fresh and measuring the flux of salt in stream systems actually was helping to calculate the residence times of Na and Cl in the hydrologic system, not the age of the Earth.)

-Here is a more detailed one: the carbon cycle.
-The values in the boxes (reservoirs) are in grams; the values along the arrows (fluxes) are in grams/year. ote that the atmosphere contains only a tiny fraction of the amount of carbon that is found in carbonate rocks (like limestone) or organic carbon (soil, carbon-rich detrital sedimentary rocks, and especially fossil fuels such as coal and petroleum).
+Here is a more detailed one: the short term carbon cycle.
+The values in the boxes (reservoirs) are in gigatons of C; the values along the arrows (fluxes) are in gigatons of C/year. ote that the atmosphere contains only a tiny fraction of the amount of carbon that is found in the deep ocean.

 How plate tectonics drives geochemical cycles and global change: